SubodhShil/Phitron/Semester 1/Week 2/Module 07/Notes/Module07.md

 5. **Accessing value**

     - Accessing by index: Each element of the array can be accessed by it's index.
 Array element accessing range: First array element = 0 and last array element = size - 1.
 So, the range of an array element is arr[0] to arr[size - 1]
+    **Accessing n-th element of an array: identifierOfArray[n - 1]**

         ```
         int arr[] = {10, 20, 30};